 As President of the Group I consulted with a variety of clients on the development and use of digital technologies.
 Two major projects were the development of web resources for the Water’s Systems Thinking Project and a website for the Office of Undergraduate Education at the University of Arizona.
 While the Group is still in existence, I stopped actively consulting in 2013.

 As one of four Senior Consultants I was responsible for developing, conducting and evaluating a variety of Professional Development opportunities for faculty.
 I coordinated these activities with the other consultants and LTC staff.

 Digital Media Resource Center: Director; 2002-2004

-As the Director of the Digital Media Resources Center I was responsibly for opening the Manual Pacheco Integrated Learning Center.
+As the Director of the Digital Media Resources Center I was responsible for opening the Manual Pacheco Integrated Learning Center.
 This 180,000 square foot instructional facility contains 14 classrooms ranging from a 300-student auditorium to 35-student classrooms.
-I managed the eight member staff and a $1.5 million budget to support approximately 100 faculty members per semester.
+I managed the eight-member staff and a $1.5 million budget to support approximately 100 faculty members per semester.
 I was responsible with managing the daily operations of the Media Center while coordinating the operations of the Center with the other members of the ILC; The library, University Teaching Center, University Collage, and University Technology Services.

 As Building Manager, I was responsible for any infrastructure issues.

 Humanities Computing and Technology: Director; 1985-2002

 During my 17-year tenure as Director of Humanities Computing I was responsible for building the initial center.
 From 1985 to 1999, Humanities Computing provided all technical support for faculty, graduate students, and staff.
 The center was also responsible for providing Professional Development for the College.